APNS Certificate

 Verifying - Enter PEM pass phrase:

-You first have to enter the passphrase for the .p12 file, so that OpenSSL can read it.
-Now, you need to enter a new passphrase that will be used to encrypt the PEM file.
+You first have to enter your import password for the .p12 file as given before, so that OpenSSL can read it.
+Now, you need to enter a new passphrase (recommended to use the same as import password) that will be used to encrypt the PEM file.

 Ultimately, combine the certificate and key into a single .pem file: